salrashid123/cosign_bazel_cloud_build/README.md

 gcloud source repos clone cosign-repo cd cosign-repo cp -R ../app/* .
-# remember to edit BUILD.bazel and replace the value with the actual project_ID value
-# for repository = "us-central1-docker.pkg.dev/$PROJECT_ID/repo1/securebuild"

 # optionally create the application sbom and sign it with the same cosign keypair
 # goreleaser release --snapshot  --rm-dist